 My mentor served as a sounding board but he wasn’t really familiar with the property management options in our area since he managed his own places.
 So I was pretty much on my own.

 Fortunately, as a business executive, I had hired hundreds of people.
 Over two decades of filling jobs, I had developed a system to find and hire good people.
-I applied those same principles to finding a property manager.
+I applied those same principles to find a property manager.

 I started with a list of what I was looking for in a property manager.
 Of course, there were the basics of being able to do the job and manage the various tasks associated with it (finding tenants, managing tenants, maintenance, etc.), but there was more.
 I wanted someone who I thought was: